Skilteee/MLJ-nmCSE/README.md

 # Overview

 We proposed an effective method (nmCSE) to sample informative negative partners to enhance the performance of contrastive learning.
-The repository contains the implementation of our method, which is implemented base on [SimCSE](https://github.com/princeton-nlp/SimCSE).
+The repository contains the code of our method, which is implemented based on [SimCSE](https://github.com/princeton-nlp/SimCSE).